 4. Apply for an Australian Business Number (ABN)

 You’ll only need an ABN if you plan on doing contract work rather than casual or full-time employment.
 You can easily apply for an ABN through this website.

 5. Find A Job

 To find work in Australia, which you’ll most likely need to do if you want to afford living here, the best way is to hand out resumes in person.
-A face to face conversation is always a more effective way to sell yourself to employers, and you’ll find Aussies to be very friendly and open to chatting.
+A face to face conversation is always a more effective way to sell yourself to employers, and you’ll find Aussies are very friendly and open to chatting.